zed-industries/zed/docs/src/configuring_zed.md

 ### Git Status

-- Description: Wheter or not to show Git file status in tab.
+- Description: Whether or not to show Git file status in tab.
 - Setting: `git_status`
 - Default: false